Dave Cowens: Boston Celtics (1970–1980)

 Eight games into the 1976–77 season on November 10, 1976, and with the Celtics on a four-game losing streak, Cowens left the team for "undisclosed reasons".
 Speculations included that Cowens was upset that the team didn't offer Paul Silas a new contract after the previous season and traded him to the Denver Nuggets.
 Other speculations were that he was unhappy with coach Tom Heinsohn and also his involvement in a lawsuit from the previous season where he allegedly struck a fan during a game against the Houston Rockets.
-Cowens returned to the team in January 1977 and led them to the playoffs, where they lost in the second round to the Philadelphia 76ers.
+Cowens returned to the team in January 1977 and played 50 total games throughout the year scoring 16.4 PPG, 13.9 RPG and a career high 5.0 APG.
+He was also selected to his sixth straight All-Star game.
+He helped lead the Celtics to the playoffs, where he averaged 16.6 points and 14.9 rebounds; however, they were eliminated in the second round by the Philadelphia 76ers.